8 Tips to Balance Your Hormones—Naturally

 6. Get the Sleep You Need.

-While you sleep, growth hormones are released that boost your immune system and aid in tissue repair.8 A good night’s sleep also helps control your levels of the stress hormone, cortisol, so you are better equipped to dealing with stress during the day ahead.
-If you find you have trouble falling and staying asleep, try a natural, non-addictive supplement such as my Rest and Restore™ sleep formula.
-Check out more of my favorite tips for a restorative night’s sleep in this article.
+While you sleep, growth hormones are released that boost your immune system and aid in tissue repair.8 A good night’s sleep also helps control your levels of the stress hormone, cortisol, so you are better equipped to deal with stress during the day ahead.
+If you find you have trouble falling and staying asleep, you can make simple lifestyle changes to reach optimal sleep, such as supplementing with my Rest and Restore™ sleep formula.

 7. Manage your stress.